alxndrdiaz/alxndrdiaz.github.io/README.md

 Experience:

 1. Development of bioinformatics workflows in Nextflow.
-2. Genomics of fungi and bacteria for biotechnology applications.
+2. Genomics of fungi and bacteria applied to biotechnology.
-3. Detection of allergenic/toxin-related protein sequences in yeasts.
 4. Metagenomics applied to crop biotechnology.
 5. Bulk and single-cell transcriptomics.